CORPUS Projects, Publications, and Collections

 • METEOR: Middle Egyptian Text Editions for Online Research (Janet Johnson, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)

-• Modern Philology Metadata (Timothy Campbell, Timothy M. Harrison, and Josephine McDonagh, Department of English Language & Literature, University of Chicago)
+• Modern Philology Metadata (Timothy Campbell, Timothy M. Harrison, and Josephine McDonagh, Department of English Language and Literature, University of Chicago)

 • A National Repository of Policing Data for Ethical Research (Christopher Graziul, Department of Comparative Human Development, University of Chicago; Brooke Luetgert, Forum for Digital Culture, University of Chicago)